 As far as firmness goes, a medium mattress is typically best for side sleepers since it offers equal amounts of pressure relief and support.
 Since “medium” can vary depending on the brand, you can also keep an eye out for a firmness scale.
 Usually, most companies will use a scale from 1-10 when rating a mattress— a one is the softest, most plush mattress, while a ten is very firm, like a futon.

 A true medium is between 5-7 on this scale and is often marketed as “universally comfortable” for most sleepers.
-Still, we recommend you try out different firmness levels and brands in a showroom before making a purchase if you can.
+Still, we recommend you try out different firmness levels and brands in a mattress store before making a purchase if you can.

 Pillows for Side Sleepers

 Once you choose the right mattress, you will need to pay special attention to your pillow.
-A good mattress is definitely a huge part of the comfort equation, but your pillow can make or break your night.
+A good mattress is definitely a huge part of the comfort equation, but the right pillow for side sleeping can make or break your night.

 Problems specific to side-sleepers can be remedied with a good pillow.
 Side-sleeping can cause shoulder pain, jaw pain, and even facial wrinkles.
 A supportive pillow with generous comfort layers will take the pressure off your arms and upper body, alleviating shoulder and jaw pain.
 Additionally, a silk or satin pillowcase can prevent wrinkles from forming too prematurely.